 Section 3 - Shift Differential.
-Effective July 1, 2014, shift differential shall be paid at the rate of fifty cents (\$0.50) per hour for all hours assigned to work between 3:00 p.m. and 7:00 a.m.
+Shift differential shall be paid at the rate of fifty cents (\$0.50) per hour for all hours assigned to work between 3:00 p.m. and 7:00 a.m.
 Monday through Friday and any hours on Saturday and/or Sunday.